Skip navigation

 Austin, Ph.D

-Dr. Austin is the PI of an IES-funded study of automatic enrollment and automatic notification interventions to increase participation in advanced and dual enrollment high school courses, and she has been PI for three studies published through IES’s Regional Educational Laboratories (RELs).
-She provides methodological and content leadership on multiple IES-funded projects, including a systematic review and meta-analysis of the effectiveness of college aid programs, randomized controlled trial (RCT) and regression discontinuity analysis examining the effects of corequisite remediation in Texas, and a large-scale RCT of postsecondary transition supports for students with disabilities.
-Dr. Austin holds a Ph.D in Sociology from the University of Notre Dame.
+Dr. Austin also is the PI of an Institute of Education Sciences (IES)-funded study of automatic enrollment and automatic notification interventions to increase participation in advanced and dual enrollment high school courses, and PI of an IES-funded systematic review and meta-analysis of the effects of nudge interventions for college access and success.
+She provides methodological and content leadership on multiple IES-funded grants and contracts using experimental and quasi-experimental methods to evaluate education policies and programs.
+Dr. Austin holds a Ph.D. in Sociology from the University of Notre Dame.

 Ryan